Similarity check (Turnitin)

 In the Turnitin similarity report, you will have access to the similarity score.
 The similarity score is the percentage of the document’s content that matches the content of the Turnitin repository.
 The report also indicates which parts of the text match the repositories content.

 Be careful when you interpret the Similarity Report and always check the similarity score in relation to the sources of the match.
 There is no “magic score” that indicates plagiarism.
-Click here to find out how to interpret the Similarity Report (information provided by Turnitin).
+Turnitin provides information on how to interpret the Similarity Report on their website.

 Last updated on 04/01/2022.